 The "Prelude" is predated by an obscure electronic song, Francis Rimbert's "Voices of Paradise" from 1980, which contains a tune similar to the ascend/descend notes (only half shorter), and even sounds similar to the 16 bit versions.

 The music that plays during the intro scenes of Final Fantasy VII resembles the "Tunnel Chase" music from the first Terminator movie.
-Also, "Forested Temple" resembles the Habanera from the opera Carmen, the bell sequences of the track in particular syncing well to the song.
+Also, "Forested Temple" resembles the Habanera from the opera Carmen, the bells of the FF 7 piece in particular syncing well to the Habanera.

 The NES RPG Hydlide has an overworld tune that sounds suspiciously close to John Williams' "Raiders' March", the theme song to the Indiana Jones films.
 (This tune was actually borrowed from Hydlide II, which was otherwise unreleased outside Japan.)